Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Motivations for such gifts can include a desire to assist the career of the subordinate, and a desire to see the pet project progress.
 Preventing these gifts might not be advisable, because prevention could conflict with the supervisor's appropriate independence.

 By whatever means nurturers secure resources for their pets, they do so in contravention of organizational intent.
 Fortunately, pet projects do sometimes benefit the organization, and perhaps that's one reason why they're here to stay.
-First in this series Go to top Top Next issue: Finding the Third Way Next Issue
+Why There Are Pet Projects First issue in this series Go to top Top Next issue: Finding the Third Way Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info